 See our YouTube video What happens in a car crash? for the visual.

 The load leg has a similar function to the anti-rebound bar, but the process is different.
 A load leg braces a car seat against the vehicle floor and prevents the car seat from vaulting toward the front of the car, which is the initial movement during a crash.
 This absorbs a significant amount of crash energy.
 Since the movement forward is limited, the rebound toward the vehicle seat is less severe.
 Of course, this makes your child safer in their seat.
 The less movement, the better!
-Lots of infant car seat bases offer a load leg, and one convertible car seat, the Cybex Sirona S, offers this noteworthy safety feature.
+Lots of infant car seat bases offer a load leg like Nuna Pipa RX, and two convertible car seats, the Cybex Sirona S and BabyArk, offer this noteworthy safety feature.

 The final safety feature on your car seat is your instruction manual!
 It holds all of your safety seat’s specific standards, like the max weights and heights for each mode, proper installation instructions, and fit guides.
 These directions come right from the car seat manufacturer, who knows the seat best!